Pithoragarh: In popular culture

-The small town was extensively described in a novel by American author Bradley Swift, From Pithoragarh to Pittsburg.
-Major parts of the Bollywood film Sandeep Aur Pinky Faraar have been shot in the city.
+The town was extensively described in a novel by American author Bradley Swift, From Pithoragarh to Pittsburg.
+Major parts of the Bollywood film Sandeep Aur Pinky Faraar were shot in the city.

+Legacy

+The region retains a strong association with the historic Chand dynasty, which ruled Kumaon for several centuries.
+According to published sources, Kapil Chand is regarded as a contemporary descendant of the Chand royal lineage and is associated with preserving the family's heritage.

+Social customes

+Women play a highly active role in the local economy, agriculture, and community leadership.
+While traditional gender roles exist, the level of women's mobility, safety, and access to education is far more advanced than in many other North Indian regions.

 Transport

 Landslides and cloudbursts, caused by heavy rains that fall during the summer monsoon, often interrupt transportation networks.